-Consistent messaging is essential when trying to reform attitudes of the citizens of example of the citizens o
+Consistent messaging is essential when trying to reform attitudes of the citizens of surprise to the concentration of the citizens of the citi

 - 1. That the delegation from Stephen Laidlaw, Co-chair, to the Cycling Advisory Committee Meeting of December 15, 2020, re: City of Brampton Snow Clearing Policy To Encourage Winter Cycling, be received; and, - 2.
 That staff be requested to report back to a future Cycling Advisory Committee meeting with information regarding current winter maintenance practices for municipal bike parking facilities.